-In stressful situations, dogs that have not learned to adequately cope with something as simple as walking on a leash, instinctively revert to a fight or flight mode and exhibit leash aggression.
+In stressful situations, dogs that have not learned to adequately cope with something as simple as walking on a leash instinctively revert to a fight or flight mode and exhibit leash aggression.

 Either way, it’s never too late to modify your dog’s behavior to eliminate leash aggression.

 We recommend a training collar, also known as a modified martingale.
 Adjust the collar to fit securely.
 Then position it high on your dog’s neck, directly behind their ears.
-You now have more control, and won’t be choking your pet.
+You now have more control and won’t be choking your pet.

 Never wrap a leash around your hand or wrist.

-Cause and Effect
+Cause and effect

-Note: Dogs being aggression trained, whether for fighting or security are trained similarly.
-The handler tightens and shortens the lead, as the agitator “threatens” the dog.
-The dog is encouraged to pull toward the aggressor, by the handler shortening the leash before finally releasing them.
-Their reward, a chunk out of their tormentor.
+Note: Dogs being aggression trained, whether for fighting or security, are trained similarly.
+The handler tightens and shortens the lead as the agitator “threatens” the dog.
+The dog is encouraged to pull toward the aggressor by the handler, shortening the leash before finally releasing them: their reward, a chunk out of their tormentor.

 You may accomplish your objective with one technique, or you may have to try all of them.
-The success of the training depends on how you demonstrate to your pet what you expect, and how quickly they associate altering their behavior to conform to that expectation.
+The success of the training depends on how you demonstrate to your pet what you expect and how quickly they associate altering their behavior to conform to that expectation.

-When you distract your dog by making them focus on you, and follow a simple “sit” or “down” command, you may give the object of their previous focus time to get away and the leash aggression to dissipate.
+When you distract your dog by making them focus on you and follow a simple “sit” or “down” command, you may give the object of their previous focus time to get away and the leash aggression to dissipate.

 Repeat this as many times as need be.
 You may only have to do it a few times, or you may have to do it many, many, many times.
 Some dogs catch on faster than others.
 Eventually, your dog should get the message not to overreact and show leash aggression.

 A third method is to set your dog up.
 Either get help from someone with a dog your dog doesn’t like or take your dog where there are other dogs.
 When your dog’s behavior is inappropriate, make a firm correction, followed by a simple command such as “enough!”
 Allow the dog a few seconds to respond to the correction.

-Behavior modification to eliminate leash aggression takes time and effort and patience.
+Behavior modification to eliminate leash aggression takes time and effort, and patience.
 How quickly your dog responds depends on their level of intelligence, how long the inappropriate behavior has been allowed, and how simple and precise your instructions are.